dt-orders/overview/docker-compose/README.md

 This folder contains the script and files to start the dt-orders application using docker-compose.

-# Welcome

-These are the steps to setup the sample application on the VM.
-There are two docker-compose files to run a `monolith` and a `services` backend for the application.

 # Prereqs

 Below are instructions for preparing to run the application